lanzhang128/disentanglement/README.md

 |[Kumar et al., 2018](https://openreview.net/forum?id=H1kG7GZAW)|0.0086|0.0103|0.0468|0.0398|

 **Note**: because of the randomness, you may obtain slightly different results with different machines and random seeds.

-Please type "python XXX.py -h" for usage.
-To train VAEs, please create a "Dataset" folder to put datasets in and a "model" folder to store models.
-#### training.py
-VAE training.
-The dataset path is the relative path under Dataset directory.
-The trained model path is going to be the relative path under model directory.
-#### modeling.py
-Model Architecture with basic training and test methods.
-#### quantity.py
-Basic quantitative evaluation for VAE models including KL, Reconstruction Loss, Active Units.
-For models trained on synthetic datasets, it will also report disentanglement scores.
-#### quality.py
-Basic qualitative evaluation for VAE models including mean vector reconstruction and homotopy.
-#### disentanglement.py
-Using disentanglement metrics to caclulate disentanglement scores for representations of synthetic datasets.
-#### ideal_generation.py
-Using ideal representations of toy dataset to train and evaluate a LSTM generator.